Banking in Australia: Regulation

 Formally, there is extensive and detailed regulation of Australia's banking system, split mainly between the Australian Prudential Regulation Authority (APRA) and Australian Securities & Investments Commission (ASIC).
 The Reserve Bank of Australia also has an important involvement.
 However, in practice, banks in Australia are self-regulated through external dispute resolution (EDR) schemes, the most prominent of which is the Australian Financial Complaints Authority (AFCA).

 APRA is responsible for the licensing and prudential supervision of authorised deposit-taking institutions (ADIs) (banks, building societies, credit unions, friendly societies and participants in certain credit card schemes and certain purchaser payment facilities), as well as life and general insurance companies and superannuation funds.
 APRA issues capital adequacy guidelines for banks which are consistent with the Basel II guidelines.
 All financial institutions regulated by APRA are required to report on a periodic basis to APRA.
 Certain financial intermediaries, such as investment banks (which do not otherwise operate as ADIs) are neither licensed nor regulated under the Banking Act and are not subject to the prudential supervision of APRA.
 They may be required to obtain licences under the Corporations Act 2001 or other Commonwealth or State legislation, depending on the nature of their business activities in Australia.

 ASIC has responsibility for market integrity and consumer protection and the regulation of certain financial institutions (including investment banks and finance companies).
 However, ASIC does not actually investigate any issues or propose any regulations that concern consumer protection, this authority is delegated to the EDR schemes and the Australian Competition & Consumer Commission (ACCC).
 The front face of the regulation of financial institutions and financial advisers are the various EDR schemes, the most popular of which is AFCA.
 ASIC is responsible for the approval of EDR schemes, all of which must comply with ASIC Regulatory Guide 139.

 Banks are also subject to obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 as "reporting entities".
-They are required to identify and monitor customers using a risk-based approach, develop and maintain a compliance program, and report to Australian Transaction Reports and Analysis Centre (AUSTRAC) certain cash transactions as well as suspicious matters and file annual compliance reports.
+They are required to identify and monitor customers using a risk-based approach, develop and maintain a compliance program, and report to Australian Transaction Reports and Analysis Centre certain cash transactions as well as suspicious matters and file annual compliance reports.

 There have been calls in recent times for an added level of regulation of banks following lending, foreign exchange, and financial planning controversies between 2009 and 2017, highlighted in 2016 Senate inquiries.
 Referring to white collar crime, ASIC's Chairman Greg Medcraft said 'This is a bit of paradise, Australia, for white collar [crime]'.
 In December 2017 the Australian Government established the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry to inquire into and report on misconduct in the banking, superannuation and financial services industry.
 The interim report from the Royal Commission prompted the industry to revamp its banking code.
 The code has been criticised as needing to be legally binding, strictly liable and breaches criminal.